Israel025/alx-low_level_programming/0x0A-argc_argv/README.md

 ** The 3-mul.c program file multiplies two numbers and print the result of the multiplication, followed by a new line.

+** The 4-add.c program file adds positive numbers, prints the result (conditionally) followed by a new line.

 ===============ADVANCED TASK================
 ============================================